Skip to main content

 • Develop a roadmap for circular food systems in Västra Götaland.

-RISE, together with the Board of Agricultural Education in Västra Götaland, the University of Borås, regional actors and food companies, will explore:
+RISE, together with the Board of Agricultural Education in Västra Götaland, the University of Borås, regional actors and food companies, will:

-• Processing methods and digital decision support for improved taste, nutritional content, and logistics.
+• Explore how processing methods and digital decision support tools to improve taste, nutritional content, and logistics can add value in new combinations.

-• Cross-sector collaborations with networks such as Climate 2030, Switch Food Hub Sweden, and the Food Accelerator to test and scale up ideas.
+• Collaborate with cross-sector networks such as Climate 2030, Switch Food Hub Sweden, and the Food Accelerator to test and scale up ideas.

 Why Is This Important?

-Food production has a significant climate impact but also holds key solutions.
-In Västra Götaland, the sector employs over 30,000 people.
-According to the Swedish Board of Agriculture, food losses amount to nearly half a million tons annually.
+Food production has a significant climate impact but also holds key solutions for reducing theclimate impact.
+In Västra Götaland, the food sector employs over 30,000 people.
+According to the Swedish Board of Agriculture, food losses in Sweden accounts for nearly half a million tons annually.
 Circular business models and the refinement of by-products are crucial for improving resource efficiency.

 The Role of the Project